GitMirroring/gnuboot/website/pages/fsf40/index.md

 priority here is to synchronize the English and the Spanish translations.

+The following pages are currently out of sync:

+* pages/git.es.md

+* pages/contribute.es.md

+The pages/status.es.md is also out of sync on the website, and in git in the main or fsf40 branches, but there was work done (which is in the gnuboot-next branch) to bring it back in sync.
+Here what is important is to review that work and correct it if it is wrong.

-You will have to first coordinate with Jordán 'iShareFreedom' / isf for that work as isf should soon become the person responsible for Spanish translations in GNU Boot (isf is currently reviewing the patch that clarifies that).
+To do this work you will have to first coordinate with Jordán 'iShareFreedom' / isf for that work as isf should soon become the person responsible for Spanish translations in GNU Boot (isf is currently reviewing the patch that clarifies that).

 And isf is also available in #gnuboot during the FSF 40 Hackathon and is also available by email.